AbstractPlay/gameslib/README.md

 - Clone the repo.
 - From the newly created folder, run the following commands:
+  - `npm run npm-login` (provide your personal GitHub credentials; this is necessary to use the GitHub package system)
   - `npm install` (installs dependencies)
   - `npm run test` (makes sure everything is working)
   - `npm run build` (compiles the TypeScript files into the `./build` folder)